Double taxation: International double taxation agreements

 It is not unusual for a business or individual who is resident in one country to make a taxable gain (earnings, profits) in another country.
 It could happen that a person will need to pay tax on that income locally and also in the country in which it was made.
 The stated goals for entering into a treaty often include reduction of double taxation, eliminating tax evasion, and encouraging cross-border trade efficiency.
 It is generally accepted that tax treaties improve certainty for taxpayers and tax authorities in their international dealings.

 A DTA (double tax agreement) may require tax to be levied by the country of residence, and be exempt in the country in which it arises.
 In other cases, the resident may pay a withholding tax to the country where the income arose, and the taxpayer receives a compensating foreign tax credit in the country of residence to reflect the fact that tax has already been paid.
 In the former case, the taxpayer would declare himself (in the foreign country) a non-resident.
 In either case, the DTA may provide that the two taxation authorities exchange information about such declarations.
 Because of this communication between the countries, they also have a better view on individuals and companies who are trying to avoid or evade tax.

+South Africa maintains double taxation agreements (DTAs) with several countries, offering relief mechanisms such as tax credits and exemptions for foreign income.

 Individuals ("natural persons") can only be resident for tax purposes in one country at a time.
 Corporate persons, owning foreign subsidiaries, can be based in one country and simultaneously based in another country: a subsidiary may make substantial income in one country but remit that income (as license fees, for example) to a holding company in another country that has a lower rate of corporation tax.
 Because of this, the control of unreasonable tax avoidance of corporations becomes more difficult and it requires more investigation when goods, rights and services are transferred.